Teaching and Learning

 - Receive detailed written feedback against each assessment criteria and how to improve your performance in the future.

-- Talk to your tutor as often as you wish by telephone, VLS mail or Skype.
+- Talk to your tutor or our Student Support Team as often as you wish by telephone, VLS mail or Skype.

 Are There Any Additional Resources that I Can Access?

 The VLS holds a multitude of resources designed to support and aid your learning throughout the course.
-There is a comprehensive reading least for each specialist module and there are links to additional resources provided by our university partner, De Montfort University Leicester.
+There is a comprehensive reading least for each specialist module and there are links to additional resources provided by our university partner, De Montfort University.